-- Member Services representatives are trained and dedicated to Virginia's Medicaid line of business.
-Service representatives describe benefits to members and answer questions.
-Interpretation services are available in several languages. - Appeals and Grievances assists members with completing the grievance and appeal process when dissatisfied with services or benefit reductions. - Care Management works closely with individual members to develop and execute care plans. - Prior Authorization (PA) PA staff work with the provider community to process referral and prior authorization requests. - Outreach Coordinators our community partners help support our members' understanding of Medicaid covered services. - Network Providers training materials and the Provider Manual include Virginia Medicaid covered services information. - Enrollee Advisory Board an integrated health plan and member committee that meets regularly to learn about Aetna Better Health benefits and services, and to provide feedback on Aetna Better Health materials, providers, and service.
+- Member Services: Representatives are trained and dedicated to Virginia's Medicaid line of business.
+Member Services representatives describe benefits to members and answer questions.
+Interpretation services are available in several languages. - Appeals and Grievances: assists members with completing the grievance and appeal process when dissatisfied with services or benefit reductions. - Care Management: works closely with individual members to develop and execute care plans. - Prior Authorization: Prior Authorization staff work with the provider community to process referral and prior authorization requests. - Outreach Coordinators: Internal staff in our Community Development and Outreach team partner with the community across the Commonwealth to help support our members' understanding of Medicaid covered services. - Network Providers: training materials and the provider manual include Virginia Medicaid covered services information. - Member Advisory Committee (MAC): MAC is an integrated health plan and member committee that meets regularly to discuss Aetna Better Health benefits and services, and to provide feedback on Aetna Better Health benefits and services, as well as review materials, and talk about how we can work better with our provider community to get members the care they need when they need it